 The discourse on China is too often dominated by 'hawks' and 'apologists'.
 This can lead to over simplification and poor decision making.
-The UKNCC seeks to promote a fuller debate without entertaining extreme views or perpetuating false silos.
+The UKNCC seeks to promote a fuller debate, without entertaining extreme views or perpetuating false silos.
 China's role in issues of security, climate change, global health, trade and investment and human rights are interconnected concerns affecting government, business and civil society alike.
-It is only by bringing together and debating a plurality of views can the UK determine how best to engage.
+It is only by bringing together and debating a plurality of views can people determine how best to engage.
+Stay informed at:

 Frank Slevin, Chairman